 What is Restylane?

-Restylane is hyaluronic acid, which is a complex sugar that is identical to the hyaluronic acid your body makes.
+Restylane is an FDA-approved filler made with hyaluronic acid, which is a complex sugar that is identical to the hyaluronic acid your body makes.
 Restylane is synthetically made and it is not derived from humans or animals.
-Because the Restylane is identical to the recurring hyaluronic acid in your own body, it breaks down naturally.
+Because Restylane is identical to the recurring hyaluronic acid in your own body, it breaks down naturally.

 How does Restylane work?

 Restylane will add volume to lift the skin and improve the appearance of wrinkles, facials folds, and scars, making these depressions level with the surrounding skin.

 Where is Restylane used?

 Restylane injectable dermal filler can be used anywhere on the face, but it is most often used for superficial wrinkles and depressed scars.
 The ideal locations for Restylane are the wrinkles between the eyebrows (glabella), the wrinkles of the upper and lower lip, hollow grooves under the eyes, and depressed scars on the face.
 It can also be used for subtle lip enhancement.